Spinal Stenosis – All you need to Know

 - Symptoms of Osteoarthritis –is a disease of the bone, swelling, creaking and warmth can be felt around the arthritic area with pain and stiffness coupled with loss of cartilage (which causes the friction of the bones).

 - Osteoarthritis of the spine – is a form of arthritis that is a degenerative joint disease.
-Osteoarthritis of the spine is the breaking down of the cartilage triggering swelling of the vertebrate to swell and lower back pain.
+Osteoarthritis of the spine is the breaking down of the cartilage triggering inflammation of the vertebrate to swell and lower back pain.
 As time progresses, there is deterioration of the cartilage which cushions the top of the bone.
 This wear and tear causes swelling and pain which in turn can lead to a herniated disc and other back health conditions.

 - The symptoms of Osteoarthritis of the Spine – include numbness, tingling sensation, and severe pain due to bony spurs being formed around the arthritic spine.

 - What causes this to happen?
-As we age the spine starts to dry out and lose flexibility and the ability to pivot.
+As we age, the spine fluid starts to dry out and lose flexibility and the ability to pivot.
 Wear and tear, injuries, accidents, falls all take their toll.
 If a hairline fracture or crack occurs due to an injury, the liquid gel that is in the spine leaks out causing the disc to bulge out.

 Tumors- Abnormal growths can occur around the spine.
 These growths can be benign (non-cancerous) or malignant (cancerous) and are known as spinal tumors.
 As the pressure builds, they can contribute to developing spinal stenosis.
 There are three types of spinal tumors: